 Eau Claire Confluence Arts, Inc.

-Eau Claire Confluence Arts, Inc. is the non-profit organization that owns the land where the Confluence Arts Center is being built, will own the Arts Center and will be the owner contracting for the construction of the Arts Center.
+Eau Claire Confluence Arts, Inc. is the non-profit organization that owns the land where the Pablo Center at the Confluence is being built, will own the Arts Center and will be the owner contracting for the construction of the Arts Center.
 They will oversee the development and construction of the building, and are the final recipient of all funds intended for capital construction and development including philanthropy, grant dollars, city and county funding, and new market tax credits.
 The organization’s membership includes two representatives from the city, one representative of the Eau Claire Regional Arts Council Endowment Trust, one representative from Haymarket Concepts and up to 9 community members who have expertise, experience and direct support of the project.

 Jerry Jacobson (CEO of Northwestern Bank) is the chair.